JSeam2/Python-Cpp-IPC-for-Gigev/README.md

 $ ./genicam
 ```

-4. To test the python reader
+4. To test the python reader.
+This sample example is a possible approach to interface with the camera output to use the data in python for processing (eg. opencv2, deep learning, etc.).
 ```
 $ cd ..